« July 2019 | Main | January 2016 »

 dtoverlay=pps-gpio,gpiopin=18

-Make sure that enable_uart=1 is set in /boot/config.txt
+On a Pi 4 or below, make sure that enable_uart=1 is set in /boot/config.txt

 nohz=off